Hamiltonian circle actions with fixed point set almost minimal: determining the action

 \section{determining the action}

 In this section, under a cohomology condition on both fixed point set components, we prove that non-semifree actions do not exist.

 First, let us look at what stabilizer groups can occur. \begin{proposition} \cite[Lemma 7.1 and Proposition 7.9]{LT} Let $(M, \omega)$ be a compact symplectic manifold admitting an effective Hamiltonian $S^1$ action with $M^{S^1}$ consisting of two connected components $X$ and $Y$.
-Then \begin{enumerate} \item if the action is not semifree, then $\dim(X)=\dim(Y)$, and \item if additionally, $b_{2i}(X)=1$ for all $0\leq 2i\leq\dim(X)$, then the only finite stabilizer groups are $1$ and $\Z_2$, and $\dim(M^{\Z_2})-\dim(X)=2$ or $\dim(M)-\dim(M^{\Z_2}) =2$ or both. \end{enumerate} \end{proposition}
+Suppose that the action is not semifree.
+Then \begin{enumerate} \item $\dim(X)=\dim(Y)$, and \item if additionally $b_{2i}(X)=1$ for all $0\leq 2i\leq\dim(X)$, then the only finite stabilizer groups are $1$ and $\Z_2$, and $\dim(M^{\Z_2})-\dim(X)=2$ or $\dim(M)-\dim(M^{\Z_2}) =2$ or both. \end{enumerate} \end{proposition}

 The next fact was implied by \cite[Lemma 7.6]{LT}, but was stated differently.
 We state it as follows, and will use it twice.

 \begin{lemma} Let $(M, \omega)$ be a compact symplectic manifold admitting a Hamiltonian $S^1$ action such that $M^{S^1}$ consists of two connected components $X$ and $Y$ such that $\dim(M)-\dim(X)=\dim(M)-\dim(Y)=2$.
 Assume $b_2(X)=b_2(Y)=1$, $[\omega|_X]$ and $[\omega|_Y]$ are both primitive integral.
 Then $c_1(N_X)=c_1(N_Y)=0$. \end{lemma}